Posted on April 2, 2019 at 6:00 am

 Did you know you can borrow a sewing machine from the Library District?

-Our Library of Things now offers two Elna eXplore 320 sewing machines to check out for up to seven days at a time.
+Our Library of Things offers two Elna eXplore 320 sewing machines to check out for up to seven days at a time.
 One is available for pick up at the Spokane Valley Library and the other can be picked up at our North Spokane location.
-To request one, you fill out our Request-a-Kit Form.
+These sewing machines will be returning for check out sometime in 2022.

 You don’t need a cabinet full of sewing supplies—or a mind full of sewing expertise—to take advantage of this great resource.

 Each sewing machine comes in a sturdy, wheeled carrying case and is accompanied by the user’s manual, a pair of sewing scissors, a seam ripper, a sewing gauge, a tape measure, a washout pencil, and a pin-cushion with pins.
 Even beginners can use the machines and learn new skills.